Miss Alice Farmer - Oak (Upper School Team Lead)

 Mr Richard Nutbeam - Sycamore

-Hello, I am new to the school this year and I am excited to continue my learning journey at Shiphay Learning Academy.
+Hello, I have loved being at Shiphay Learning Academy and I am excited to continue my learning journey with Year 6 next year.
 I have always held a passion for the outdoors and exploring the world.
 I decided to enter into the teaching profession after being inspired in outdoor classrooms in Kenya.
-I have now been teaching for over 15 years.
-More recently, I have been leading schools, but have decided to return to the classroom as I love working with the children directly.
+I have now been teaching for over 16 years.
+In the past I have led schools, but last year I returned to the classroom and I have loved working with the children directly.

 As a teacher, I have developed my practice to create vibrant classroom environments that allow children to thrive, encouraging a wide spectrum of the children’s strengths and talents.
 I believe that the key to good progress and learning behaviours is the relationship we build with the children, and I strive to create a learning environment where children feel safe and understand that mistakes are part of the learning process.
 My favourite subject is Science and I specialised in this area.
 I think it is a very exciting subject, where learning can really come alive.

-I started my teaching career in Birmingham and moved to Devon 4 years ago.
-Since moving to Devon, I have loved taking advantage of the outdoors with my wife and two children Arthur(3) and Alfred(1).
-I look forward to meeting Year 6 soon and helping support the last stages of their learning journey at Shiphay.
+I started my teaching career in Birmingham and moved to Devon 5 years ago.
+Since moving to Devon, I have loved taking advantage of the outdoors with my wife and three children Arthur(3), Alfred(1) and William(0).
+I look forward to meeting my new Year 6 class and helping support the last stages of their learning journey at Shiphay.